microsoft/bedrock/docs/singleKeyvault/README.md

 ```

 Next we'll fill all of the empty items in this template with config values.
-Note: Use `storage_account_name`, `access_key` , `container_name`, `keyvault_name`, `keyvault_resource_group` and `vnet_name` from previous "Deploying common infrastructure" step.
+Note: Use `storage_account_name`, `access_key` , `container_name`, `keyvault_name`, `keyvault_resource_group` and `vnet_name` from the previous [Deploying common infrastructure](#Deploying-common-infrastructure:) step.

 Here, we will be using the manifest repo you created for the first workload.
-However, let's copy the manifest file from the root directory to a subdirectory called voting-manifest
+However, let's copy the manifest file from the root directory to a subdirectory called `prod`

-Navigate to your devops repo folder that you cloned from First Walkthrough.
-Create a subdirectory named voting-manifest and copy azure-vote-all-in-one-redis.yaml to that subdirectory.
-In future walkthrough, we can have different subdirectories for each cluster with slight variations to the manifest.
+Navigate to your devops repo folder that you cloned from [first walkthrough](../Firstworkload/README.md).
+Create a subdirectory named prod and copy azure-vote-all-in-one-redis.yaml to that subdirectory.
+In a future walkthrough, we can have different subdirectories for each cluster with slight variations to the manifest.
 This step is in preparation for future walkthroughs.

 ```
 $ mkdir prod